rosco-m68k/rosco_m68k/README.md

 ### Software

 * A serial bootloader that can load software via the UART (with Kermit protocol)
-* Basic I/O library using Serial (FTDI cable or Serial-USB converter required)
+* Basic I/O library using Serial (FTDI cable or Serial-USB converter required) or V9958 video (where fitted)
 * Firmware features an (optional) Easy68K-compatible* TRAP 15 (IO) handler
-* A proof-of-concept "kernel" that demonstrates the serial loader
+* A variety of example and "proof-of-concept" programs in `code/software`
-* A growing collection of system libraries and utility code
+* Standard libraries providing basic IO and support code in `code/libs`
 * Assembly build with VASM.
 C/C++ built with GCC 7.5.

 (*) The firmware is _mostly_ Easy68K compatible - certain functions are not implemented due to the serial nature of IO.